 We’ll explore both methods of teaching below and discuss why a mixture of the two will benefit both teachers and learners as we move forward.

 In recent years, there has been a rise in the popularity of online teaching.
 This type of teaching allows educators to teach students from anywhere in the world, as long as they have an internet connection.
 There are many benefits to online teaching, including the ability to reach more students and the flexibility it provides both teachers and learners.

-Language learners all over the world have long used online learning (and teaching) as a way to pick up languages.
-Due to the monetary constraints involved with traveling for language practice, virtual and remote language instruction has been a growing niche on the Internet for some time.
+Language learners all over the world have long used online learning, or eLearning as it is known, as a way to pick up languages.
+Due to the monetary constraints involved with traveling for language practice, virtual and remote language courses and instruction has been a growing niche on the Internet for some time.